Hinduism Facts

 Sixteen Samskaras in a Hindu’s life:

 Samskaras are rituals that are performed at different stages of human life.
-According to Gautama Dharmasutra, there are 40 Samskaras of which 16 are referred to as Shodasha Samskaras.
+According to Gautama Dharmasutra, there are 40 Samskaras, of which 16 are called Shodasha Samskaras.

 1. Garbhadhana (pregnancy).